Inghirami Tomb – Spectacular Etruscan Burial With 53 Alabaster Urns In Ancient City Of Volterra, Italy

 Beneath a grassy mound, the boys discovered a subterranean structure - a tomb constructed of a circular chamber roughly hewn in the bedrock, without any decorations, and enclosed by a false dome supported by a central pillar.
 An entrance passage leads to the room, cut into the tufa rock.

-The urns were traditionally used for holding a person's ashes after cremation.
+Traditionally, the primary function of the urns was to hold a person's ashes after cremation.
 This funeral tradition was popular among both classical and prehistoric cultures.
 The structure represents a characteristic Volterran tomb dated to the 4th-1st century BC.
 Relief decorations and the reclining lid figures representing the deceased create an illusion of a banquet hall.
 However, these sculptural decorations were not intended to be public manifestations.

-The Inghirami Tomb gives us a rare opportunity to admire something from the distant past because there are not many valuable places to see.
+The Inghirami Tomb allows us to admire something from the distant past because there are not many valuable places to see.
 Almost all the Etruscan tombs were looted in antiquity a long time ago.

 After the reconstruction, the tomb is now in the garden of the National Archaeological Museum of Florence.